 :: HAVE A LOCKER FOR EACH OF YOUR PEOPLE AND LET THEM BE IN CHARGE

 Sometimes as adults, I think we have a hard time letting our kids have free reign over a whole space in our house.
 It can be hard, because usually giving them that independence comes with giving in to a mess.
 Am I right?!
 These lockers have been the perfect solution an happy medium.
 Each of our little people has their own.
 While they are organized the way I set them up, what they actually choose to keep is up to them.
 You can see in the picture above, Hayden added a postcard to add a little of her own personality.
 They can decorate inside however they want.
 As long as they are maintained, what they have inside is free range, and it keeps it from having to be all over the house.

-sneak peek of the chore charts that hang inside the locker doors too! sign up for our newsletter here to get a free printable!
+sneak peek of the chore charts that hang inside the locker doors too! head here to get a free printable!

 Which brings me to another major point, put doors on your lockers.
 One of the biggest secrets to cleaning is to sometimes be able to hide the mess.
 What you can’t see can’t bug you right?!
 Haha.
 While I don’t encourage them to keep it messy, I know they are kids and won’t always have things as perfect as my organizing heart wants them.
 So knowing those doors can be closed and cover up whatever is going on inside, has been so so good for me!!